scionproto/scion/doc/deploy/deployment.rst

 To create the sample ISD environment, you need to perform the following tasks, in this order:

+- Task 1: OS setup (:ref:`step0`)
-- Task 1: Installation (:ref:`step1`)
+- Task 2: Installation (:ref:`step1`)
-- Task 2: Configuration (:ref:`step2`)
+- Task 3: Configuration (:ref:`step2`)
-- Task 3: Testing your environment (:ref:`step3`)
+- Task 4: Testing your environment (:ref:`step3`)

 The following sections explain the required tasks, one section per task.

 .. _step0:

 OS Setup
 ........

-The host file (/etc/hosts) will need to be updated with the IP addresses of 5 VMs.
+The host file (*/etc/hosts*) will need to be updated with the IP addresses of 5 VMs.
 This will need to be updated on scion01-scion05.
 Replace the IP addresses with the assigned IP addresses for the VMs deployed.

 .. code-block::

    10.0.1.1 scion01
    10.0.1.2 scion02
    10.0.1.3 scion03
    10.0.1.4 scion04
    10.0.1.5 scion05

 .. _step1: